-- 14.1.4.1 The Discoor (Colonel) of the Idaho State Police is appointed by the Governor.
+- 14.1.4.1 The Director (Colonel) of the Idaho State Police is appointed by the Governor.

-The Deputy Director (Li Colonel) is appointed by the Director.
-As appointed positions, these are "non-classified" and have no property interest (serve at the pleasure of the Covernor) in their positions (Idaho Code 67-5303[b]). - The Forensic Services Laboratory System Director is not an appointed position and is required to go through the Department of Human Resources' competitive testing process.
+The Deputy Director (Lt.
+Colonel) is appointed by the Director.
+As appointed positions, these are "non-classified" and have no property interest (serve at the pleasure of the Governor) in their positions (Idaho Code 67-5303[b]). - 14.1.4.2 The Forensic Services Laboratory System Director is not an appointed position and is required to go through the Department of Human Resources' competitive testing process.
 This position and all other employees in Forensic Services are "classified" positions and have a property interest (cannot be fired without due process) in their jobs (Idaho Code 67-5303).

 - 14.1.4.3 The Forensic Services Laboratory System Director reports to the Police Services Major and has the responsibility and authority to manage and direct Forensic Services.
-The Forensic Services Laboratory System Director supervises and directs the Forensic Services management team.
-The Forensic Services Top Management Team consists of the Laboratory System Director, Quality Manager, Deputy Quality Manager, three Laboratory Managers, and the Forensic Services Management Assistant. - 14.1.4.4 The Police Services Major has supervision over the Laboratory System Director.
+The Forensic Services Laboratory System Director supervises the Quality Manager, , three Laboratory Managers, the Forensic Services Management Assistant, and the Forensic Services Administrative Assistant. - 14.1.4.4 The Police Services Major has supervision over the Laboratory System Director.